Documentation Index

 - TOKEN: The Frontegg token you copied before.

-- NGROK_ACS_URL: The value of the ngrok Entity ID copied from the edge SAML configuration.
+- NGROK_ACS_URL: The value of the ngrok ACS URL retrieved from the SAML action developer preview docs.

-- NGROK_ENTITY_ID_URL: The value of the ngrok ACS URL copied from the edge SAML configuration.
+- NGROK_ENTITY_ID_URL: The value of the ngrok Entity ID retrieved from the SAML action developer preview docs.

 4. Update Frontegg login method